VijayRod/demo/container-storage/logs/identity-sp.md

 # To view the service principal assignments
 az role assignment list --all --assignee $appId

-# To login with the service principal after role assignment
+# To login with the service principal after role assignment (this must be preceeded with an az role assignment create)
 az login --service-principal --username $appId --password $spPassword --tenant $tenantId az logout ## Then az login to the required account.